nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 npm run build
 ```

-You must be wandering where do you run this commands since each lib or app will have its owm package.json?
+You must be wandering where do you run this commands since each lib or app will have its own package.json?

 Run all the commands in the root of the monorepo.
 Turborepo is taking care of it, well actually we did when we configured the pipeline in the turbo.json file above.